yuzzfeng/yuzzfeng.github.io/_posts/Volunteered-Geographic-Information.md

 ### Disaster Hashtags (2017)

 Compare keyword based method and their own approach.
+SVM and sLDA were used for training a binary classifier.

 *Murzintcev, N., & Cheng, C. (2017).
 Disaster Hashtags in Social Media.
 ISPRS International Journal of Geo-Information, 6(7), 204.*